janiaaltonen/code-challenge/README.md

 ## REST API
 * created with Django framework
+* two endpoints for requesting data:
+    * /getMovies
+    * /getBook
+* endpoints for getting and refreshing JWT:
+    * /api/token
+    * /api/token/refresh

 ## API Client
 * created with PHP
 * used XAMPP to develop the client
-* includes couple of JS function
+* includes couple of JS functions